-Since you’re likely to come up against one, we created a comprehensive guide on how to prepare for a coding interview and what you should do before, during and after the interview.
+If you’re just setting out on your job hunt in the tech field, you’re likely to come up against a coding interview at some point.
+We created this comprehensive guide on how to prepare for a coding interview and what you should do before, during, and after the interview.

 What is a coding interview?